PedroMariaRodrigues/backend-engineering-challenge/README.md

 # Unbabel Backend Engineering Challenge - Solution

 This repository presents a simple command line application that parses a stream of events and produces an aggregated output.
-In this case, it was implemented a moving average metric.
-For every minute, it is calculated a moving average of the translation delivery time for the last X minutes.
+It calculates metrics (moving average or maximum) of translation delivery times for the last X minutes, updated every minute.

 ## Installation